Thursday, November 21, 2024

 Beautiful hidden places, Sydney

-At Balmoral beach, I found one of the most peaceful sights I ever experienced.
+At Balmoral Beach, I found one of the most peaceful sights I ever experienced.
 Maybe it wasn’t the place, just my state of mind.
 I was happy.
 I was doing what I love the most: wandering, eyes wide open, ready to take in the beauty of the world.
 On the edge of Rocky Point Island, I sat facing the bay and looking at the opening towards the ocean, where Middle Head reaches for Grotto Point, two stretches of land enclosing this little bay.

 There were a few boats sailing around the bay, the water of an intense blue.
 I found myself filled with gratitude.
 From that moment on, whenever I think of a happy place, I go back there in my mind.
 This is my happy place.
 Unwillingly, after some time spent there in awe and silence, I decided to proceed with my journey.